peterhry/peterhrynkow.com/_drafts/component-api.md

 ### Versioning

-When distributing components, it's easy to introduce new features but much harder to take them away.
+When distributing your component library, it's easy to introduce new features but much harder to take them away.

 TBC